What Is a Branchioma?

 - changes in your voice

 treated with antibiotics.
-Surgery may also be used to drain the infection.
+Surgery may also be done to drain the infection.

-Outlook is good if the branchioma is removed.
+Your outlook is good if your branchioma is removed.
 The scar left